Building a Sustainable Brand with Emotional Impact

 B2B buying decisions are heavily researched, but they will never be entirely rational — emotions play a significant role in the decision-making process.
 And unlike consumer purchases, which are often low-stakes, B2B decisions carry much more risk.
 Because of this, creating an emotional connection is all the more powerful.
 Working with ENGIE, we leveraged the power of emotion to help the company stand out and connect with its audiences right from the start.

-Madeleine is a Strategy Director at DeSantis Breindel.
+About the author Madeleine is a Strategy Director at DeSantis Breindel.
 As a strategist, she helps brands become the best versions of themselves.
 In her spare time, she enjoys pizza, team sports, and learning new vocabulary words.